scipion-chem/docs/docs/tools/automatic-tests/index.rst

 Additional Flags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This tool also provides several flags to limit the type of tests that will be run.
+This tool also provides several flags for different reasons.